|

 studios now with a student artist union card and returned

-to night art classes at the New School, with the
+to night art classes at the New School, with the benefit

-he went to work in the movie studios with an upgraded union
+went to work in the movie studios with an upgraded union

 card as an apprentice artist.
 Here he attended the Chouinard